 - Optional: Mask the back sides of the frame if not painting.
 I did mine this way.
 Masking is optional of course, but painting is messy!
 Alternatively, you can remove the backing clips for painting if you are finishing the whole frame.

 If your frames are new, don’t recycle those little paper corner protectors just yet.
-They make handy rests to place under the back and hold the frame off your drying surface when painting.
+They make handy little lifts to place under the back and hold the frame off your drying surface when painting.
 Keep the paper photo placeholders, too.
-They’re perfect templates for trimming your photos to fit the frames.
+They’re perfect templates for trimming your own photos to fit the frames, if needed.

 Base Painting the Frames